134 Comments

 He should know too, the story would never be printed by a major media outlet because it’s all conjecture.

 As was pointed out by Oliver Alexander, also a Substack contributor, the ship’s alleged to have been used in the mission were not even in service.
 There are many other unconfirmed assertions.
-It’s a shame to see such a reputation as Hersh’s adding unwarranted credibility into this story.
+It’s a shame to see such a reputation as Hersh’s adding unwarranted credibility to this story.
 A big story, but one not yet told.

 More important, and much less conspiratorial, is the simple irrefutable fact that Europe, and Germany especially, were not going to be buying Russian energy for the remainder of our lives.
 It’s over.
 FSRU anybody.